FrostX-Official/foxford/docs/en/latest/tutorial/first-interaction.md

 Welcome to the first part of tutorial :D
 <br>the usage of `Client` will be introduced here.

-For the start we should import the important object - `foxford.Client`
+For the start we should import the important object — `foxford.Client`

 ```python
 from foxford import Client
 ```

-`Client` - tool for making request to Foxford.ru API
+`Client` — tool for making request to foxford.ru API

 ## Typification